Applying for a Mortgage Loan? Here's What to Expect

 Before applying for a mortgage loan, it’s helpful to start by gathering the appropriate paperwork (personal information, federal tax returns, bank statements, etc.).
 You’ll also want to check your credit report, and depending on where it ranks, raise your credit score.
-Raising your credit score can lower your mortgage rate significantly, savings you thousands of dollars over the life of the loan.
+Raising your credit score can lower your mortgage rate significantly, saving you thousands of dollars over the life of the loan.
 From there, you can research and compare several different lenders to look for the best mortgage rates available to you, and then get preapproved to borrow at a specific loan amount.

 Subscribe to Kiplinger’s Personal Finance